markushedvall/plantuml-encoder/README.md

 # plantuml-encoder

-A PlantUML encoder that works both in browser and node.js.
+A PlantUML encoder that works both in browsers and for Node.js.

 Encoded PlantUML can be used to create PlantUML URL links.

 # Install

-node.js:
+Node.js:

 ```
 npm install plantuml-encoder